lfost42/clarityops/README.md

 ---

 ## ❗ Problem

-Support engineers often jump into incident details before confirming they fully understand the problem or its customer impact.
-This leads to rework, inconsistent validation, and slower trust building.
+Onboarding for Support Engineers is can be an esoteric process, where technical and customer-facing training are not conducted in tandem.
+Deliverables beyond KPIs or CSATs can be vague or inconsistently defined, leaving new engineers uncertain about what success looks like.

-ClarityOps defines a structured path to help engineers stay focused, validate effectively, and communicate clearly.
+ClarityOps establishes a structured path that helps engineers stay focused, validate effectively, and communicate with confidence.
+It also introduces a maturity map that allows engineers to pursue professional growth intentionally, not merely as a byproduct of tenure or repetition.

 ---